-You can dial up a mood, mindset or on demand by playing music that generates a specific emotional response in you.
-Pick the right tunes and you’ll boost mood, concentration, fire new synapses and enhance the proliferation of creative thoughts.
+You can dial up a mood, mindset or on-demand by playing the music that generates a specific emotional response in you.
+Pick the right tunes, and you’ll boost mood, concentration, fire new synapses and enhance the proliferation of creative thoughts.
 Music can also fight loneliness and drive you on through times of stress and pain.
 Perfect for the creative freelancer on a deadline, right?

 Develop your arsenal of music for a peak performance mindset

 Writing for Psychology Today, Bergland says: “As an athlete, I developed an ideal mindset for peak performance and used an arsenal of time-tested songs to fortify this alter ego and invincible state of mind.”

 So if you want to bulletproof your creative brain, what tunes should you go for?

 Well, there are no shortcuts, and it’s very personal - only you know what is right for you.
 But as you develop your own “arsenal of time tested songs”, let’s start with what to avoid - and the scientific reasons why.